HelberthGM/hello-world/README.md

 # hello-world
 Hello people!

-My name is Helberth Garcia, I learning about coding and i´m brand new in this topics.
-I speak spanish and a little bit english.
+It´s just my firts web in python, i´m learning about this